intenthq/blog/_posts/2015-06-23-wikidata-akka-streams.md

 }
 {% endhighlight %}

-Putting all together, we have a single liner that creates a source, transforms it by parsing the JSON and logs a message every 10K items:
+Putting all together, we have a one-liner that creates a source, transforms it by parsing the JSON and logs a message every 10K items:

 {% highlight scala %}
 source(config.input).via(parseJson(config.languages)).to(logEveryNSink(10000)).run()